openeventdata/UniversalPetrarch/README.md

 * If your input data is just raw text, you need to preprocess the data to get part-of-speech tags and dependency parsed trees.
 Those are the toolkits that you will need to do preprocessing:
 	1. tokenizer
-	* you will need Standford Corenlp to do sentence splitting and tokenization, which can be downloaded [here](http://stanfordnlp.github.io/CoreNLP/download.html)
+		* you will need Standford Corenlp to do sentence splitting and tokenization, which can be downloaded at (http://stanfordnlp.github.io/CoreNLP/download.html)
-	* Arabic: you will need Stanford word segmenter.
-You can downloaded from [here](http://nlp.stanford.edu/software/segmenter.html#Download) and unzip it.
+		* For Arabic documents, you will need Stanford word segmenter as well.
+You can download via the [link](http://nlp.stanford.edu/software/segmenter.html#Download) and unzip it.

 	2. POS tagger and dependency parser
 		You will need UDpipe.
 Its pre-compiled binary package (udpipe-1.0.0-bin.zip) can be downloaded at [here](https://github.com/ufal/udpipe/releases/tag/v1.0.0).
 To use UDpipe, a language model is needed, which can be downloaded at [here](https://ufal.mff.cuni.cz/udpipe#download)